 As Le Beau was thwarted in her compositional life, upon her passing, although she meticulously organized and catalogued her manuscripts and personal papers, Le Beau’s music was simply “forgotten.”
 While more recent scholarship and recordings have highlighted her instrumental chamber music, there is little to no scholarship about her Lieder repertoire (or other parts of her oeuvre), few of her published Lieder scores are available to the public, and to my knowledge, only one recording of several Le Beau Lieder exists.

 Archival Research in Germany

 With a generous Graduate Award from The Presser Foundation, I traveled to Berlin from mid-March to early June 2022.
-I plan to mine Le Beau’s public archives at three German state libraries for Le Beau’s unpublished Lieder manuscripts and other primary source material relevant to the compositional and performance practice of her Lieder.
-I will access Le Beau’s personal estate in the public archives of the Berlin State Library, the Bavarian State Library, and the Baden State Library Karlsruhe.
+I mined Le Beau’s public archives at three German state libraries for her unpublished song manuscripts and other primary source material relevant to the compositional and performance practice of her songs.
+I accessed Le Beau’s personal estate in the public archives of the Berlin State Library, the Bavarian State Library, and the Baden State Library Karlsruhe.
 Since Le Beau specifically bequeathed her estate to the Berlin State Library, it holds seventy-nice volumes of her manuscripts, the library with the highest likelihood to house Le Beau’s unpublished Lieder manuscripts.
 Le Beau’s oeuvre contains over sixty works, including eleven song opuses.